JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 2. Check-out the branch `01-todo-scaffolding`
 3. Open the README.md in that branch...
 Click here: [1.
 Setting The Stage: The Bare-bones ToDo App](https://github.com/JELaVallee/ampd_up_flutter_amplify_graphql/blob/01-todo-scaffolding/README.md#1-setting-the-stage-the-bare-bones-todo-app)

+If you're more of a visual-learner or would like to see this tutorial in-action, check out the [video of the Demo Walk-Through](https://drive.google.com/file/d/10M31SingxWaT11Y_w6T7SjzL6p6fFcrA/view?usp=sharing)

 ## Coming Soon...
 If you've enjoyed this demo, then stay tuned!
 We'll be adding other Amp'd Up service examples, including: